Mortified

 Mortified is an Australian children's television series, co-produced by the Australian Children's Television Foundation and Enjoy Entertainment for the Nine Network Australia.
-The series premiered on 30 June 2006 and ended on 9 May 2007 with two seasons and a total of 26 episodes.
-Currently, re-runs air on both ABC and the Disney Channel, in the U.S. on Starz Kids and Family.
+The series premiered on 30 June 2006 and ended on 11 April 2007 with two seasons and a total of 26 episodes.

 Premise

-Mortified follows the imaginative life of Taylor Fry, a thirteen-year-old girl living in a beachside town in Australia called Sunburn Beach, as she struggles to make it through her teen years with her flawed and embarrassing family.
+Mortified follows the imaginative life of Taylor Fry, an eleven-year-old girl living in a beachside town in Australia called Sunburn Beach, as she struggles to make it through her pre-teen years with her flawed and embarrassing family.
 She is embarrassed by her parents; jealous of her neighbour Brittany; her best friend, Hector, has a crush on her; and she has a crush on popular Leon.
 Taylor frequently breaks the fourth wall and speaks directly to the audience.
 Her imagination causes inanimate objects to seemingly come to life.